StephenDev0/StikDebug-Guide/pairing_file.md

 ## Pairing Guide

 idevice_pair allows us to create a pairing file for programs like StikDebug to talk to your device remotely.
 This pairing file is device-specific and required to use StikDebug, otherwise StikDebug will not function correctly.
+Caution: this pairing file can and will expire randomly, requiring you to remake it.

 ---

-First, set a passcode on your device, sideload an app with the get-task-allow entitlement (this can be done with the in-app signer \[coming soon] and a development certificate, or for free with [SideStore](https://sidestore.io/)), and enable Developer Mode on your iOS/iPadOS device (found in Settings -> Privacy & Security after sideloading an app).
-Then, follow the instructions below to create and install your pairing file.
+First, set a passcode on your device, sideload an app with the `get-task-allow` entitlement (this can be done with the in-app signer \[coming soon] or Feather and a development certificate, or for free utilizing a PC and [SideStore](https://sidestore.io/)), and enable Developer Mode on your iOS/iPadOS device (found at the bottom of Settings ➡️ Privacy & Security).
+Then, follow the instructions below to create and import your pairing file.

 ---